-Social Protection Floors are nationally defined sets of at least four primary social security guarantees that ensure basic income security for all and access to universal essential healthcare.
+Social Protection Floors are nationally defined sets of at least four basic social security guarantees that ensure minimum income security for all and access to universal essential healthcare.

 Social Protection Floors (SPFs) are the first step toward the implementation of comprehensive social protection systems worldwide.
 By establishing nationally defined and context-specific Social Protection Floors, countries help realize the universal right to basic social security and essential social services while enabling and promoting future socio-economic development.

 The Secretary-General’s recently launched synthesis report, entitled The Road to Dignity by 2030: Ending Poverty, Transforming All Lives and Protecting the Planet, takes the UN a step closer to a new era of sustainable development for all.
 The report recognises the contribution of social protection, as well as employment policies, in achieving the millennium development goals (MDGs) and calls for further strengthening of decent work for young people, social protection floors and labour rights for all to address the sustainable development unmet by the MDGs.
 Moreover, it reaffirms that the ‘responsibility for raising the domestic public revenues necessary for the core economic and social functions – for example to ensure a social protection floor and to remedy exclusion – rests primarily with each national government’.
 Social protection has thus been given a prominent role to play in poverty and inequality reduction in the Post-2015 Agenda.